dlateg/TaxiBooking-MVC/README.md

 1. Clone repository and change API_KEY in the Drivers/Views/Map.cshtml and Drivers/Views/Book.cshtml files to your google api key

 TODO:
-1. Fetch api key from config file
-2. Add authentication
+1. Add authentication
-3. Add a booked trips history
+2. Add a booked trips history

 # Quick demo of the app